In this six-part series, Phil Griffin will help you understand the Change Cycle Model.

 Understanding The Change Cycle Model Part 3

 Part 3 looks closely at the profile of Stage 1 in dealing with change.
 This profile includes feelings of fear and self-protection.
-The presentation includes personal perspectives and well as the perspective as a manager and leader when moving yourself and others through change.
+The presentation consists of personal perspectives and the perspective as a manager and leader when moving yourself and others through change.

 Understanding The Change Cycle Model Part 4